 5. Shop during your state’s sales tax holiday.

-This year 16 states have a certain period of time when certain school related items are sales tax free, which can include clothing, shoes, backpacks, supplies and even computers.
-You can see the dates on the chart below.
+This year (2019) 14 states have a certain period of time when certain school-related items are sales tax-free, which can include clothing, shoes, backpacks, supplies and even computers.

 But keep in mind, each state’s holiday covers different items and there is a lot of fine print.
-To find out the specifics for your state, Forbes magazine has a good list with links.
+To find out the specifics for your state click here.See the 14 states where you can shop for school supplies tax-free!
+Click To Tweet

 6. There is one thing I advocate spending more money on to save money in the long run.